Will My Dental Insurance Cover Braces?

 - A plan brochure

-If these resources aren't available or have vague information, the consumer can also use the customer service number for the website providing the dental information they are reviewing.
+If these resources aren't available or have vague information, the consumer can also use the customer service number on our website.

 The below list includes dental plans in each state (and Washington D.C.) that have some level of coverage for orthodontia.
 Some of these plans may not be available within all regions of the state for which it is listed.